Connect virtual networks from different deployment models using the portal

 1. Connect to your Azure account

 Open the PowerShell console with elevated rights and log in to your Azure account.
-The following cmdlet prompts you for the login credentials for your Azure Account.
 After logging in, your account settings are downloaded so that they are available to Azure PowerShell.
+The following cmdlet prompts you for the login credentials for your Azure Account for the Resource Manager deployment model:

 2. View the network configuration file values